-Restricted cash includes \$ 250 at June 30, 2024 and December 31, 2023 segregated for regulatory purposes related to trade-execution services conducted by SEI Investments (Europe) Limited.
-Restricted cash also includes \$ 51 at June 30, 2024 and December 31, 2023 segregated in special reserve accounts for the benefit of customers of the Company's broker-dealer subsidiary, SEI Investments Distribution Co.
+Restricted cash includes \$250 at June 30, 2024 September 30, 2024 and December 31, 2023 segregated for regulatory purposes related to trade-execution services conducted by SEI Investments (Europe) Limited.
+Restricted cash also includes \$52 and \$51 at June 30, 2024 September 30, 2024 and December 31, 2023, respectively, segregated in special reserve accounts for the benefit of customers of the Company's broker-dealer subsidiary, SEI Investments Distribution Co.
 (SIDCO), in accordance with certain rules established by the Securities and Exchange Commission (SEC) for broker-dealers.